-(1) The Court or a judge, on an ex parte application, may make an order that a person be made a party or that a party be made a party in another capacity and any other orders for the disposal of the proceeding as may be just if it is appropriate because of - r.
-185 Part 7 - Proceedings (a) the death of a party; or (b) the bankruptcy of a party; or (c) the devolution by operation of law of the estate of a party; or (d) a person interested coming into existence after the commencement of the proceeding; or (e) any other event occurring after the commencement of a proceeding which causes a change or transmission of interest or liability.
-(2) party who is made a party in another capacity is to be served with notice of the order.
-(3) (4) (4) Subject to subrules (5) and (6), on service of the order, the person served - (a) is bound by the order; and (b) is to file and serve a notice of appearance within the same period and in the same manner as if that person had been served with a writ.
-(5) A person who is not under any disability, or who is under a disability and has a litigation guardian in a proceeding, and who is served with the order may apply, within 12 days of service, to the Court or a judge to discharge or vary the order.
+(1) The Court or a judge, on an ex parte application, may make an order that a person be made a party or that a party be made a party in another capacity and any other orders for the disposal of the proceeding as may be just if it is appropriate because of -

+- (a) the death of a party; or - (b) the bankruptcy of a party; or - (c) the devolution by operation of law of the estate of a party; or - (d) a person interested coming into existence after the commencement of the proceeding; or - (e) any other event occurring after the commencement of a proceeding which causes a change or transmission of interest or liability. - (2) On the making of the order, the new party or the party who is made a party in another capacity is to be served with notice of the order. - (3) Unless the Court or a judge otherwise orders, the order is to be served on all of the parties, other than the person making the application. - (4) Subject to subrules (5) and (6), on service of the order, the person served - (a) is bound by the order; and - (b) is to file and serve a notice of appearance within the same period and in the same manner as if that person had been served with a writ. - (5) A person who is not under any disability, or who is under a disability and has a litigation guardian in a proceeding, and who is served with the order may apply, within 12 days of service, to the Court or a judge to discharge or vary the order.